Documentation Index

 }

 This call returns a JSON object that contains a property called token.
-Use that token in one of the following ways:

-• Send it in the Authorization header as Bearer <token>.
+Authorization header as Bearer <token>.

-• Send it as a cookie named token.
+- Send it as a cookie named

 The next call creates a new user account.
 Before making the call, in the body, don’t forget to specify actual values for the four properties that are left empty in the sample below: